-7. Section 49(3)(a) of FOISA requires the Commissioner to notify public authorities of an application and to give them an opportunity to comment.
-The Commissioner did this on 23 January 2024.
+- 7. Section 49(3)(a) of FOISA requires the Commissioner to notify public authorities of an application and to give them an opportunity to comment.
+The Commissioner did this on 14 March 2024. - 8.
+The Authority did not provide the Commissioner with any submissions. - 9.

-- 8. The Commissioner received submissions from the Authority.
-These submissions are considered below. - 9.
-The Authority confirmed that it received the Applicant's requirement for review.
-It commented that it had taken staff longer than expected to collate and verify the data but that it was currently working on providing a response. - 10.
 Section 10(1) of FOISA gives Scottish public authorities a maximum of 20 working days following the date of receipt of the request to comply with a request for information.
-This is subject to qualifications which are not relevant in this case. - 11.
-It is a matter of fact that the Authority did not provide a response to the Applicant's request for information within 20 working days, so the Commissioner finds that it failed to comply with section 10(1) of FOISA. - 12.
+This is subject to qualifications which are not relevant in this case. - 10.
+It is a matter of fact that the Authority did not provide a response to the Applicant's request for information within 20 working days, so the Commissioner finds that it failed to comply with section 10(1) of FOISA. - 11.
 Section 21(1) of FOISA gives Scottish public authorities a maximum of 20 working days following the date of receipt of the requirement to comply with a requirement for review.
-Again, this is subject to qualifications which are not relevant in this case. - 13.
-It is a matter of fact that the Authority did not provide a response to the Applicant's requirement for review within 20 working days, so the Commissioner finds that it failed to comply with section 21(1) of FOISA. - 14.
+Again, this is subject to qualifications which are not relevant in this case. - 12.
+It is a matter of fact that the Authority did not provide a response to the Applicant's requirement for review within 20 working days, so the Commissioner finds that it failed to comply with section 21(1) of FOISA. - 13.
 The remainder of section 21 sets out the requirements to be followed by a Scottish public authority in carrying out a review.
-As no review has been carried out in this case, the Commissioner finds that the Authority failed to discharge these requirements: he now requires a review to be carried out in accordance with section 21. - 15.
+As no review has been carried out in this case, the Commissioner finds that the Authority failed to discharge these requirements: he now requires a review to be carried out in accordance with section 21. - 14.
 The Commissioner recommends that the Authority considers whether it would be appropriate to apologise to the Applicant for its failure to comply.